Squarespace/cldr/README.md

 squarespace-cldr - Java CLDR code generation.

-WARNING: This code is a work in progress, and the API will likely change significantly in the near future.
+WARNING: This code is a work in progress and the API may change.

 See: http://cldr.unicode.org/